-When the Extended User Management function is enabled and Operation Manager User Restrictions is checked, the access privileges are determined as follows.
+If the Extended User Management function and the user restriction definition are enabled, the access rights are determined as below:

 - 1. The associated OS user is checked for belongingness to the swadmin group. - 2.
 If the belongingness to the swadmin group is confirmed, the OS user is checked for possession of the access privileges to projects. - 3.
 When the OS user's access privileges is confirmed, he/she can use this option to submit on-demand jobs, start job nets having Job Execution Control attributes, and issue Jobscheduler commands.